jer-k/lending_sheets_zero/README.md

 I set up the `schema.ts` to be the same as `hello-zero` so you should be able to change the values in `.env` to point to your local copy and this repo *should* just work.

+Only caveat is you need to set a `senderID` [here](https://github.com/jer-k/lending_sheets_zero/blob/main/queries/messages.ts#L38) so that the join can work.

 ## Re-creating the issue

 * Start the dev server - `npm run dev`